d1618033/python-redfish-utility/docs/slate/source/includes/_ilorepositorycommands.md

 }
 ```

-> The list of Sequences.
+> Or a list of sequences.

 ```
 [